 The Creperie had shown a roughly $50,000 Net Operating Profit (NOP) in 2014 and was on track to approach $100,000 NOP in 2015.
 We agreed that if the team could achieve more than $100,000 NOP in 2015, the team would deserve to share in a substantial portion of the overage.
 GM Jack Ludden followed up each training session with discussions in the restaurant, and the Paris team exploded with ideas and business improvements.
 Cost of Goods Sold (Ingredient and necessary packaging costs) were reduced by an astounding margin (7%) when portioning tools and procedures were implemented, the menu mix was optimized and the entire team learned the impact of waste.
 Revenue growth was supported by events the staff created, and by their accelerated social media activities.
 Menu changes were now viewed through a financial lens as well as a guest experience lens, and star items were promoted, while low performers were eliminated.
 When the year ended, the Paris team delivered a shocking NOP of $204,000, over 4 times the previous year’s performance.

 Today, the culture of Paris is strong.
 The team has implemented training programs, and with our help, developed training materials to continue orienting new team members to the Open-Book strategy.
 The team has a variety of committees that manage various aspects of the business: financial reporting, expense management, menu development and marketing.
 Functions that would traditionally fall to managers (or not be done at all) are being managed by front-line employees.
 Through profit sharing, compensation has also risen dramatically, with some full-time non-managerial staff now achieving a pay rate of $20/hour.
-Perhaps most importantly, the profitability of the business continues to rise.
-There is an annual plan developed by the entire team, and progress against plan is examined regularly.
-Every team member knows and understands the profit goal and key strategies of the business.
+Perhaps most importantly, the improved profitability of the business continues.
+The company has accrued some cash, a “war chest” they never had before.
+There is an annual plan developed by the team, and progress against plan is examined regularly.
+Team members know and understand the profit goal and key strategies of the business.
 Their profit sharing plan insures continued commitment and the skills they have developed enable them to deliver the outcome in which they now have a very real stake.

 The Paris Creperie team at the Boston Pride Parade